DarthFubuMVC/fubumvc/docs/source/topics/registry/configuring_actions_fuburegistry.rst

 HTTP method constraints can and should be applied conventionally.
 We recommend you establish your own convention for which methods are **GET** versus **POST** methods.
-For example, methods which are supposed to be POST-only are called ``Command()`` or ``Post()``.
+For example, methods which are supposed to be POST-only can be called ``Command()`` or ``Post()``.
 To configure this convention, use the ``ConstrainToHttpMethod()`` method on the Routes API.
 Consider this example: